 The new ILA provides for the governance of the property by establishing a Meadowbrook Farm Governing Body comprised of the Mayor of the City of North Bend and the Mayor of the City of Snoqualmie.
 It also establishes the respective responsibilities of the cities, acting through their respective Governing Bodies.
 It also creates an Advisory Body comprised of one North Bend staff representative, one Snoqualmie staff representative, one Meadowbrook Farm Preservation Association (MFPA) representative, one representative of any entity contracted to perform day-to-day Farm maintenance and operations (anticipated to be Si View Metropolitan Park District (SVMPD)), one Snoqualmie Valley Historical Society representative; one Snoqualmie Valley School District representative, one King County representative, one Mountains to Sound Greenway Trust representative, one Snoqualmie Tribe representative, and one Elk Management Group representative.
-The operations and management of the Farm including the approval of a budget would be conducted through a separate agreement (SVMPD is contemplated to be the provider of operations and maintenance services).
+The operations and management of the Farm including the approval of a budget would be conducted through a separate agreement with SVMPD.